Interfor (IFP) Q4 2025 earnings summary

 Outlook and guidance

-Free cash flow will be directed solely toward leverage reduction; timing depends on lumber prices and market conditions.
+Free cash flow will be directed toward leverage reduction; timing depends on lumber prices and market conditions.

 Early signs of lumber market improvement noted, but planning assumptions remain conservative.